abyss-architect/pssh/README.txt

 parse.c - A program that parses the command line input, and generates a Parse
 	struct to easily get the commands, arguments, and redirections that a command line has.
 This Parse struct also contains a flag for syntax errors.

+jobs.c - An API for everything to deal with the job management system.
+This API
+	allows for adding, removing, setting jobs as foreground, and printing information on jobs.

+utils.c - An API for utilities such as a unique and lowest ID generator.
+This
+	generator is used by the jobs.c API to assign new jobs to the lowest, unused ID.